 Offerman is an actor, writer and woodworker, best known as Ron Swanson on NBC's hit comedy series "Parks & Recreation."
 The show, in which he starred with Poehler, Chris Pratt and Aziz Ansari, wrapped its seventh and final season in 2015.
 For his work on the show, Offerman won a Television Critics Association Award for Achievement in Comedy in 2011.
 He also received two Critics' Choice Television Award nominations for Best Supporting Actor in a Comedy Series.

-Offerman recently wrapped production on the musical "Hearts Beat Loud," opposite Kiersey Clemons, in which he reunited with director Brett Haley.
-The film will feature original songs performed by Offerman.
-Offerman will be seen alongside wife Megan Mullally in "Infinity Baby," which premiered at SXSW 2017, as well as "The House of Tomorrow," alongside Asa Butterfield and Ellen Burstyn.
+Offerman stars in the recently released musical "Hearts Beat Loud," opposite Kiersey Clemons, in which he reunited with director Brett Haley.
+The film features original songs performed by Offerman.
+Offerman was seen recently alongside wife Megan Mullally in "Infinity Baby," which premiered at SXSW 2017, as well as in "The House of Tomorrow," alongside Asa Butterfield and Ellen Burstyn.

 In 2016, Offerman starred in "The Founder," alongside Michael Keaton and John Carroll Lynch.
 That same year, he also lent his voice to two animated films, "Sing" and "Ice Age: Collision Course."